About Teton Valley Pole Dance

 How many people can attend a lesson?

-As of now, the space allows for two students to be accommodated comfortably (but we are excited about the opportunity to expand in the future!)
+As of now, the space allows for two students to be accommodated comfortably (hopefully there is an opportunity to expand in the future!)

 What should I wear to my lesson?